akifuji/blockchain-simulator/front/README.md

     * Get Status: Not Implemented.
 Should talk to all nodes to get status.
     * Clock:
         * Reset/Increment/Decrement clock: Set in _state_, but not propagated
-  * States
+  * Status
-    * Node states (idle/broadcasting block...): Not implemented
+    * Node status (idle/broadcasting block...): Not implemented
-    * Node states (internal blockchain and transaction pool): Not implemented
+    * Node status (internal blockchain and transaction pool): Not implemented
     * Animation: Not Implemented
   * GUI
     * First version: done with simple material-ui